dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 ## Conclusions

 In the end, while this project demonstrated a potential relationship between word choice and differentiation between Microsoft products, it can readily be expanded to any other topic of interest.
 However, given the varied nature of tweeted topics within a search, it is not always clear that a trend can or will emerge.

+Alternative ways in which Twitter data could be used include:

+ * Examining trends of stock market prices with respect to word choices or overall sentiment in Twitter
+ * Determining what properties of a tweet or user make for the most popular tweets in order to best market your product
+ * Comparing two search terms for two separate companies to identify and address any issues or complaints
+ * Exploring tweets by location to find popular venues or events